Mostafa-Awaad/Mostafa-Awaad/README.md

 - **Tech Stack:** Dart, Flutter, Python, Supabase, PostgreSQL, CAN DBC.
 - **Features:**
      - Displays real-time vehicle signals on an intuitive dashboard.
-     - Streaming multiple car signals is handled using Dart Isolates
+     - Streaming multiple car signals is handled using Dart Isolates.
+     - Changes the signal value display color in case of exceeding the limit as an alert.
      - Processes a DBC (Database CAN) file to decode CAN messages.
      - Using Supbase which acts as the central data repository for storing parsed vehicle signal information.